mui/material-ui/docs/src/pages/customization/styled/styled.md

 ## Options

-{{"demo": "pages/customization/styled/UsingOptions.js", "defaultCodeOpen": true, "iframe": true }}
+{{"demo": "pages/customization/styled/UsingOptions.js", "defaultCodeOpen": true }}

 If you inspect this element with the browser DevTools, you will notice that the class of the component now ends with the `MyTestComponent-root`, which comes from the `name` and `slot` options that were provided.
 In addition to this, the `color` and `variant` props are not propagated to the generated `div` element.